Gas safety in rented homes

 Ask for a gas safety check if it's overdue

-Copy our sample text into an email to your landlord or letting agent.
+Copy our template into an email to your landlord or letting agent.

 [Use the subject: Gas safety check]